-How to Read Gibson Serial Numbers
+How To Read Gibson Serial Numbers

-Decoding Gibson Serial Numbers Through the Years
+- Decoding Gibson Serial Numbers From

 Gibson used several different methods of serialization to date their instruments.
 The methods of serialization varied over the years and are detailed in this serial number guide.
 While serial numbers & factory order numbers are not the most foolproof way to date a Gibson guitar, they can often be fairly accurate, especially on later model instruments.
 If you need help dating or selling a vintage Gibson, please don’t hesitate to contact me!
-For a more detailed evaluation, consider our free appraisal services to accurately assess the value of your Gibson guitar.

-How to Read Gibson Factory Order Numbers
+Reading Gibson Factory Order Numbers From:

 While not every vintage Gibson guitar has a serial number, nearly every Gibson acoustic and hollow body instrument has a “factory order number”.
 Factory order numbers were typically written or stamped in ink inside the body of the instrument.